 To make our shutters we first need to make sure that the wood we are using meets all of the requirements needed to produce the best products we can for our customers, these requirements are…

 - Low Shrinkage

 - Resistance to insect damage

-We serve in communities all across Southern California:
+Areas we serve across Southern California:

 Los Angeles County, Orange County, San Gabriel Valley, Riverside County, San Bernardino County, Inland Empire, San Diego County

 If your community is not listed, no need to worry!
 Give us a call or chat with us here and we will be more than happy to make special accomodations.